MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/outlook-issues/crash-issues.md

 ---
 title: Outlook crash or stop responding when used with Office 365
-description: Describes how to troubleshoot issues that trigger Outlook crashes when you use Outlook in an Office 365 environment.
+description: Describes how to troubleshoot issues that trigger Outlook crashes when you use Outlook in a Microsoft 365 environment.
 author: simonxjx
 audience: ITPro
 ms.topic: troubleshooting